When it comes to powering high intensity endurance exercise, carbohydrate is the main source of fuel used by your body.

-Our PF 30 Gel, PF 90 Gel, PF 30 Chews and PF Energy Drink Mix say exactly how much carb is in each serving on the front of the packet to make it easier for you to then hit your numbers during exercise.
+Our PF 30 Gel, PF 90 Gel, PF 300 Flow Gel, PF 30 Chews and both the Carb & Electrolyte Drink Mix and the Carb Only Drink Mix say exactly how much carb is in each serving on the front of the packet to make it easier for you to then hit your numbers during exercise.

 Should body size influence carbohydrate intake?

 It’s easy to see why you’d think that it would be; surely athletes of greater body mass require a greater carbohydrate dose to fuel the higher energy outputs they need, right?

 But all of the recommended carbohydrate intakes during exercise we’ve discussed so far are expressed in simple grams per hour, not grams per kilogram of bodyweight per hour.

 The reason for this is that body mass isn’t actually a hugely relevant factor because the amount of carbohydrate our muscles can use is primarily dictated by the rate at which sugars can be absorbed through our gastrointestinal tract and all athletes seem to absorb carbohydrate at pretty similar rates, regardless of body size.

 As such, the ballpark advice is essentially the same for a 50kg (110lbs) athlete as it is for a 90kg (198lbs) athlete because, for both, the limiting factor in the process is how much carbohydrate they can move through the gut into their bloodstream per minute - and that is very similar no matter their total body size.